The Jain Family's Sikkim Trip with Thrillophilia

 "Totally trip was good."

-That brevity is the entire point of any Sikkim trip story where the planning has actually worked.
-When the SUVs arrive on time across nine straight days of mountain roads, when the permits are sorted before the family even sees them, when the hotels in every town are exactly what the booking said they would be, the traveller does not have anything left to write about.
-Ashok had booked this trip for his wife, Preeti and their two grown children, Akshit and Ruchika, and the plan was straightforward.
+When the SUVs arrived on time across nine straight days of mountain roads, the permits were sorted way ahead of time, and the hotels in every town were exactly what the booking said they would be, Ashok found himself unable to find a fault to write about.
+Ashok had booked this trip for his wife, Preeti, and their two grown children, Akshit and Ruchika, and the plan was straightforward.
 Cover Sikkim properly, then loop down through Darjeeling, then home.

-That is exactly what the ten days delivered.
+That is exactly what the comfortably paced ten days in Sikkim delivered.

 Gangtok Eased the Family Into the Mountains

-MG Marg is the kind of pedestrianised stretch that most state capitals could learn something from.
-Clean paving, no traffic, fairy lights strung between buildings, and Sikkimese cafes and souvenir shops lining both sides.
-The family walked it slowly that first evening, picked up a few small things, and called it an early night.
+MG Marg is an entirely pedestrian stretch with clean paving, no traffic, fairy lights strung between buildings, and Sikkimese cafes and souvenir shops lining both sides.
+Ashok and his family covered it slowly that first evening, picked up a few small things, and called it an early night.

-Day two was Tsomgo Lake and Baba Mandir.
+Day two was for the Tsomgo Lake and Baba Mandir circuit.
 The drive up climbed steadily through alpine forest, and the lake itself sat at over 12,000 feet, still partly frozen at the edges in mid-January.
-Baba Harbhajan Singh's shrine sits a little further on, and the local belief that his spirit still watches over the Indian soldiers stationed in the Eastern Himalayas gives the place a quiet weight that nothing on the tourist circuit quite matches.
+Baba Harbhajan Singh's shrine sits a little further on and gives the place a quiet weight that nothing else on the other tourist circuit quite matches.

 Lachung Was the Quietest Part of the Trip

-The drive north to Lachung on day three was the longest single road day of the trip, and it was the leg where the family first noticed how much the driver was actually carrying.
-The roads to North Sikkim are not for the inexperienced.
-Narrow sections, landslide-prone stretches, and military checkpoints every few kilometres.
-The Inner Line Permits had been sorted in advance by the planning team, so the family never had to step out of the SUV at any of the checkpoints.
+The drive north to Lachung on day three was the single longest road day of the trip, and this transfer was what made the family realise how much their driver was carrying.
+Navigating North Sikkim's arrow sections, landslide-prone stretches, and military checkpoints every few kilometres without making the family feel discomforted was not something easy to achieve, yet the driver's expertise was reflected in every corner turn.

 Lachung itself is a village pressed between two rivers, with a few hotels and not much else.
 The kind of stop where the point is the quiet, not the activity.

 Day four was Yumthang Valley, the Valley of Flowers.
-In January, the valley is not in bloom, but the snow-covered ridgelines and the hot springs at the base of the climb make for a different kind of mountain morning.
+In January the valley is not in bloom, but the snow-covered ridgelines and the hot springs at the base of the climb make for a different kind of mountain morning.
 Zero Point, further up, was an optional add-on that the family chose to do.
-The kind of place where the road quite literally ends and the Indo-China border sits just beyond the snowline.
+This is where the road quite literally ended, and the Indo-China border sat just beyond the snowline.

 Pelling, Ravangla and the Long Climb Back

 The drive back from Lachung was a long one, with a night halt back in Gangtok before the next leg west to Pelling.
-The Buddha Park at Ravangla was the en route stop, and the 130-foot Buddha statue there sits in landscaped gardens that the family walked through slowly in the late afternoon.
+The Buddha Park at Ravangla was covered en route, and the 130-foot Buddha statue there sat in landscaped gardens that the family walked through slowly in the late afternoon.

 Pelling itself was a one-night halt.
 The Pelling Skywalk, the Chenrezig statue, Khecheopalri Lake (the sacred wish-fulfilling lake), and the Rimbi and Kanchenjunga waterfalls were the morning's stops before the drive down to Darjeeling.